 Splunk Enterprise Security protects you against threats with its real-time security monitoring, advanced threat detection, forensics, as well as incident management.
 In addition, it uses machine learning to spot anomalies and enhance incident response.

 This tool can expose vital missing links and discover unknown or insider threats through behavior analytics.
 The product takes pride in its big data security analytics, a transformation hub built on Apache Kafka, and the ability to compare and contrast thousands of events.

-Contact Comodo to protect your organization from even the most sophisticated attacks!
+Contact Xcitium to protect your organization from even the most sophisticated attacks!